ConductorOne/baton-sharepoint/README.md

 # Permissions

 - SharePoint
-  - `Sites.FullControl.All` (Application): Have full control of all site collections
   - `Sites.Read.All` (Application): Read items in all site collections
-  - `User.Read.All` (Application): Read user profiles
 - Microsoft Graph
   - `Sites.Read.All` (Application): Read items in all site collections